o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-system.md

 Material type files (`*.materialtype`) are in JSON format and are authored directly.
 This file links together several other files to form a complete material type definition, such as `*.shader`, `*.azsl`, and `*.lua` files.

-For more information, see [Material Type Authoring Guide](/docs/atom-guide/dev-guide/materials/material-type-authoring-guide/).
+For more information, see [Material Type File Specification](./material-type-file-spec).

 {{< note >}}
 A node graph based tool for authoring material types is in development.
 Until that's available, material type are authored directly.